ddev/ddev/docs/users/docker_installation.md

 * Unshare and then reshare the drive (you may have to re-enter your credentials)
 * Consider resetting Docker to factory defaults.
 This often helps in this situation because Docker goes through the whole authentication process again.

-If you are on Linux, the most common problem is having an old docker-compose, since the docker-compose that installs by default is incompatible with ddev.
-You'll find out about this right away because ddev will tell you on `ddev start` or most other ddev commands.